What companies the council owns and what they do.

 • ethical standards are embedded, ensuring the well-being and protection of the work force in the companies

 The council also owns several dormant companies and has minority interests in a number of other companies.
-For more information on these, please contact the Shareholder Liaison Manager: helen.davis@bristol.gov.uk
+For more information on these, please contact the Shareholder Liaison Service: shareholderliaison@bristol.gov.uk

-Bristol Waste is Bristol's recycling, waste collection, street cleansing and facilities management company.
-It was set up in 2015 to deliver better waste services for the people of Bristol.
+Bristol Waste is Bristol’s recycling, waste collection, street cleansing and facilities management company which was established in 2015 to deliver better waste services for the people of Bristol.

-The company also employs a further 185 staff to fulfil its cleaning and security role internally to the council as part of its facilities management function.
+Bristol Waste employs colleagues to provide cleaning and security services to the council as part of its facilities management function.

 You can find out more about the ways that Bristol Waste is reducing waste and increasing recycling in the city on the Bristol Waste website.